kvinay7/trade-recon-ai/README.md

 ## 📖 Overview

-**Trade Reconciliation** is a critical middle-office control that validates multiple representations of the same economic trade to ensure each trade is correctly recorded, accurately priced, properly settled.
+**Trade Reconciliation** is a critical middle-office control that validates multiple representations of the same economic trade to ensure each trade is correctly recorded, accurately priced and properly settled.

-This platform is intentionally designed as a **control system**, not an accounting, settlement, or posting engine.

----

-## ❌ Limitations of Traditional Reconciliation
+### Limitations of Traditional Reconciliation

 Traditional reconciliation platforms rely on: